 Linda Green: What kickstarted your art collection?

-Todd von Ammon: To start off with I spent all my money on this one piece by Josh Tonsfeldt, it was like 2000 dollars.
+Todd von Ammon: To start off with I spent all my money on this one piece by Josh Tonsfeldt, it cost me around 2000 dollars!
 I love it, it’s a spider web that’s spray painted green, and then put over paper.
-It’s the first thing I got and it’s still one of my favorite things.
-It’s just so weird and buggy and usually when I love something I will do whatever I can to become involved in the artist's career.
+It’s the first piece I got and it’s still one of my favorites.
+It’s just so weird and buggy and usually when I love something I will do whatever I can to become involved in the artist’s career.

 Would you say your collection represents relationships you have?